HannahHaensen/singleshotpose/README.md

 - Tested on Windows 11
 - Pytorch 1.8.2
 - Cuda 11.1
+- for testing on windows check that num_workers=0

+- Tested on Ubuntu 20.04
+- Pytorch 1.11
+- Cuda 11.3

 # Original README bellow:
 This is the development version of the code for the following paper: